Yusra-Zafar/python-oop/README.md

 - helps in code reusability
 - follows DRY concept
 - always in upward direction, means only child can inherit from parent not vice versa

 ![inheritance](images/inheritance.png)

+**points to remember**
-- example1: if child has no constructor, parent's constructor will be called
+- if child has no constructor, parent's constructor will be called
+- if child has it's own constructor, then parent's won't be called
-- example2: child can't access parent's private data members
+- child can't access parent's private data members
+- when a child's object is made and same method is present in both parent and child, then the one in the child will be executed --> method overriding
+- super() is a method through which we can access methods and constructor of the parent inside the child class.
+It doesn't work outside class.
+Data member's can't be accessed. *It should be the first statement in child's method.*